Must-Read Books to Inspire and Empower Women Over 50

 Supporting You Through Life’s Transitions

-Life after 50 can feel like a tender mix of letting go and beginning again.
 Whether navigating an empty nest, shifting relationships, changing careers, or simply rediscovering who you are, this season can be beautiful and deeply vulnerable.

-I’ve handpicked this book list to walk alongside you through those changes.
-These reads offer wisdom, encouragement, and practical tools to help you embrace this chapter with clarity, confidence, and compassion, for yourself most of all.
+These books offer wisdom, encouragement, and practical tools to help you embrace this chapter with clarity, confidence, and compassion, for yourself most of all.

 Goddesses Never Age by Christiane Northrup, M.D.